ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 # Receiving RateLimit fields {#receiving-fields}

-A client MUST process the received RateLimit fields.

 A client MUST validate the values received in the RateLimit fields before using them and check if there are significant discrepancies